malminhas/udacity-deep-learning/README.md

  - We use it to run through some basic data curation techniques.
  - Training set = 19k labelled 28x28 images in ten classes 'A' through to 'J'.
 284Mb in size.
  - Extract from raw .tar.gz of .png files.
 Convert png data into 3D ndarray and pickle it to 10 separate files depending on label.
 Takes well over 2 hours to do this on VM on my laptop!
+ - The data generated is as follows: i) Training set = 200k 28 x 28 images, ii) Validation set = 10k images, iii) Test set = 10k images.
+All loaded into notMNIST.pickle file.
+On loading images reformatted to unravelled 784 len vector (28x28)

 **2. fullyconnected.ipynb**:
- - Same data as in previous assignment.
-This time we use tensorflow (tf) with it.
+ - Use same data generated in previous assignment.
+ - This time we apply tensorflow (tf) to it.
  - With tf there are two stages: i) build computation graph, ii) run successive operations on it.
  - first example shown is BGD logistic.
-Accuracy: 82.6
+Test Accuracy: 82.6%
  - second example shown is SGD logistic.
-Accuracy: 86.3%
+Test Accuracy: 86.3%
  - worked example is SGD with a single hidden layer NN.
 Apply RELU over hidden layer.
-Accuracy: 93.4%
+Test Accuracy: 93.4%

 **3. regularisation.ipynb**:
+ - Same data as 2.
  - Regularisation is used to address overfitting.
- - Try SGD logistic from assignment 2 with regularization.
-Accuracy: 89.2%
+ - SGD logistic from assignment 2 with regularization.
+Test Accuracy: 89.2%
- - Try SGD with a single hidden layer neural net.
-Accuracy: 93.6%
+ - SGD with a single hidden layer neural net.
+Test Accuracy: 93.6%
- - Try smaller range of samples
+ - Trying with smaller range of samples and dropouts
- - Try dropouts
- - Try SGD with a single hidden layer NN and 50% dropout.
-Accuracy: 92.8%
+ - SGD with a single hidden layer NN and 50% dropout.
+Test Accuracy: 92.8%
  - Try SGD with three hidden layer NN, learning rate decay and 50% dropout and three times as many steps to run through.
-Accuracy: 94.8%.
+Test Accuracy: 94.8%.
 Warning: this took over ~10 hours to run to completion on VM on my laptop.

+**4. convolutions.ipynb**:
+ - Same data as 3.
+ - Starting point: 2 conv layers, 1 fully connected layer.
+This seems to run ok in terms of time on my VM.
+Test Accuracy: 89.8%
+ - Replace strides with max pooling in the conv layers.
+Test Accuracy: 90.1%
+ - Added 50% dropout to both conv layers and fully connected layer.
+Also added learning rate decay.
+Test Accuracy: 48.5%
+ - Limited dropout to 30% on fully connected layer only.
+Left learning rate decay in there.
+Test Accuracy: 77%
+ - IMPORTANT: Solutions involving max pooling only run in a VM with 8GB RAM + processors set to 2.